Academic Excellence

 English

 Students should use the Make-up Scheduler on the English Department Moodle page to sign up to take make-up tests and quizzes for all English classes.
-Tuesday slots are from 3 to 3:50 p.m., and Thursday slots are from 6:30 to 7:20 a.m.
+Tuesday slots are from 3 to 3:50 p.m., and Thursday slots are from 6:30 to 7:20 a.m. every other week.
 See the make-up proctor to sign in and receive either your password or your paper test or quiz.

 Unless you have permission from your English teacher, you should schedule the next available day for your make-up test.
 Failure to do so may lead to an infraction.